MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 Make sure your device is connected to your registered account under **[Settings > Accounts > Access work or school](https://aka.ms/WorkAccountSettings)**.

-[Sign in with your MSA or AAD account.](https://insider.windows.com/insidersigninboth/) You will land on the page “Welcome back!” if your MSA or AAD account is registered with the Windows Insider Program.

 7. **Check your program settings.**

 Go to **[Settings > Update & Security > Windows Insider Program](https://aka.ms/WIPSettings)** and make sure you've activated the Windows Insider Program on your device and that you've chosen a channel to receive builds from.
 [Learn more about channels.](https://docs.microsoft.com/windows-insider/at-home/flighting)